Dr. McDermott holds a PhD degree in organic chemistry from Brown University and an MBA degree in finance from Rutgers University.

 In 2009 Dr. McDermott left Roche and joined a NYC consulting firm as senior consultant.
 In that capacity he led multi-disciplinary teams, located in the US and overseas, in the evaluation of projects and drug candidates for pharmaceutical industry clients.
 In 2011 Dr. McDermott joined the faculty of the Department of Pharmaceutical Sciences at the University of Pittsburgh as a Visiting Research Professor and in 2014 he was appointed as Assistant Professor.

 Dr. McDermott is a member of the leadership faculty of the University of Pittsburgh Drug Discovery Institute and also a member of the University of Pittsburgh Cancer Institute.
-He has served as proposal reviewer for the University of Pittsburgh Central Research and Development Fund (CRDF) and the Swiss National Science Foundation and he is an editorial board member of the Journal of Drug Research and Development and Chronicles of Pharmaceutical Science.
+He has served as proposal reviewer for the University of Pittsburgh Central Research and Development Fund (CRDF) and the Swiss National Science Foundation and he is an editorial board member of the Journal of Drug Research and Development.

 He is also teaching faculty in the courses: a) Pharm_3032, Medicinal Chemistry; b) Pharm_3023, Foundations of Pharmaceutical Sciences; c) Pharm_5117, Biochemistry II; d) Pharm_2001, Pharmaceutical Analysis; e) MSMPHL_2370, Drug Discovery – Challenges and Opportunities